AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     – If you order by **Used In** column, you will view the transposed view wherein the names of the references in which the broken links have been used are listed in the first column while the broken links are listed in another column on the same row.
 For example, the following screenshot shows the reference (in which the broken link is used) `m_ElectricalSpecs_900.ditamap` in the first column and the broken links are displayed in the third column on the same row.
     ![](images/broken-link-filter-usedin-new.png){width="800" align="left"}
 1. You can filter your broken links based on the **File Type** and **Link Type**.
 The list of broken links is displayed based on your selection in the drop-down.
-For example, you can choose to display only the content references in your DITA map, and a file shows only the content references used in it.
+For example, you can choose to display only the content references in your DITA map, and a file shows only the broken content references used in it.

-    Depending on the type of references used in your map, DITA Topic, DITA Map, File reference, Key reference, Content Reference, Content Key Reference, Image Reference, Multimedia File Reference, and Multimedia Key Reference are listed in the **Link Type** drop-down, and DITA Topic, DITA Map, Document,Image, Video, Audio, and Others are listed in the **File Type** dropdown.
+    DITA Topic, DITA Map, File reference, Key reference, Content Reference, Content Key Reference, Image Reference, Multimedia File Reference, and Multimedia Key Reference are available values for **Link Type** drop-down, and DITA Topic, DITA Map, Document,Image, Video, Audio, and Others are available values for **File Type** dropdown.
 1. You can also use the following filtering options to choose to display the following columns in the list:

     – **Broken Link** (selected by default) The path of the broken link is specified in the DITA map.